by Veronica Morris, PhD

-The best response to this is “Thank you” with a smile.
+My favorite response to this is “Not all disabilities are visible” with a smile.
 If you get defensive when people say this, it rarely turns out to be a good encounter, so keeping it short, sweet, and positive is a great way to get the person to hear what they said and think about it.
-If you feel like adding anything else you can say “Not all disabilities are visible.”

 “How long do you get to keep the dog?”

 If you have a service dog in training and don’t want to reveal anything about your disability you can say “It usually takes about 1–2 years to train a service dog.”

 If you have a full service dog, you can say “I get to keep her for life!”.
 When I have a retired service dog at home, if I’m in a chatty mood I’d usually tell the person that my retired service dog is at home taking a nap.
 Sometimes I exaggerate and say he’s watching TV or enjoying hogging the couch.
 People like to hear that the dog stays with you for life.